Monday, 30 October 2023

 I suddenly tuned in to realise that I had never heard this particular bird song before.
 It turned out that we were hearing a native Tomtit (Miromiro).
 You can see and hear this little darling just here.

-About now Rob said "Oh look we're at 1000 metres above sea level.""Really!
-So what are we when we're at home?"
+About now Rob said "Oh look we're at 1000 metres above sea level."

 11 metres- I was informed.